Answers from a Knowledgeable Immigration Lawyer in San Diego

 - Assert your rights to remain silent by telling police you do not want to make any statement and would like a lawyer.

-If an officer or immigration agent asks to look inside your car, you can refuse to consent to the search.
-But if police believe your car contains evidence of a crime, your car can be searched without your consent.
+- If an officer or immigration agent asks to look inside your car, you can refuse to consent to the search.
+If police believe your car contains evidence of a crime, your car can be searched without your consent.